nosmokingbandit/watcher/README.md

 For *Sabnzb*, edit the script file and add your api keys and server information.
 Then, in Sabnzb, disable `Post-Process Only Verified Jobs`, create a new Category using the same category name you have in Watcher.
 Select the post-processing script and save.

 For *NZBGet*, go to Settings and set up a Category with the same category name you have in Watcher.
 In `Post-Script` select the Watcher post-processing script.
 In the left column, select Watcher and add your server information.
 Save your settings and restart NZBGet.

+## Backup / Restore

+Watcher includes a simple script for backing up and restoring your database and config.

+The backup function will create a new watcher.zip in the Watcher folder.

+To restore, place watcher.zip in the Watcher folder of your target installation and run the restore command.

+####Usage
+Back up Watcher.

+`$ backup.py -b`

+Restore Watcher.

+`$ backup.py -r`